UXCraftForScientificSoftware/Better-Design-and-Usability-for-open-source-science-software/episodes/05_Preparing_your_interview_study.md

 The main points are that user interviews:

 - Generate new knowledge about your users, their experiences, needs, and pain points
-- Are attitudinal aka we collect participants’ reported behaviors, thoughts, and feelings
+- Are attitudinal aka we collect participants' reported behaviors, thoughts, and feelings
 - Empathize the stage of the [design-thinking model](https://www.nngroup.com/articles/design-thinking/) (or in discovery)
-- Participants don’t review or try a design UI/GUI or any visual input
+- Participants don't review or try a design UI/GUI or any visual input
 - Has more  natural interaction like regular eye contact, facilitators are warmer and approachable